1 How to travel to Beijing when your VPN doesn’t work?

 So many people have told you to have a VPN when you are here in China.
 (VPN: Virtual private network – Wikipedia) As Google and some social medium doesn’t work here, so have a VPN might be better to keep in touch with your family and friends.

 If your SIM card has international data, your internet is free in China, and you don’t need VPN to access Google, Facebook, etc.…

 But if you don’t have VPN or when your VPN doesn’t work well during your trip.
 The internet in China is very good, and you can always find Wi-Fi in public places.
-So, you can use Bing or Yahoo search information.
+So, you can use Bing or Yahoo to search for information.
 Use Apple map, and the best off-line map is mapsme, remember to download it before you come.
 (The 10 Best Apps for Traveling in China)

 # 2 Subway in Beijing is very good

 All signs, maps & announcements are bilingual in Chinese & English, both in the stations and on the trains.
-The entire system is modern, clean & not much different from the subways in Bangkok, Tokyo or Hong Kong.
+The entire system is modern, clean & not much different from the subways in Bangkok, Tokyo, or Hong Kong.
 All stations have toilets too.
 All passengers need to pass the security checkpoint before entering, with x-ray machines for bags and metal detectors.
 I was also pleasantly surprised that most Beijing commuters are polite and courteous.

-You can pre-purchase a Yikatong for 20RMB at any Subway station as well as airport subway station.
+You can pre-purchase a Yikatong for 20RMB at any Subway station as well as the airport subway station.
 You can use this card for any mode of public transport in Beijing, simply by tapping it as you enter and exit.
 If you run out of credit, you can easily top it up at any station.
 It is much quicker than purchasing a ticket every time.